Cambridge Day Trip from London: A Complete Guide for 2026

 See the Mathematical Bridge

-Mathematical Bridge spans the River Cam and connects two parts of Queens’ College.
+The Mathematical Bridge spans the River Cam and connects two parts of Queen's College.
+It's one of the most photographed spots in Cambridge, and it comes with one of the best myths in the city.

 The View from Great St Mary’s Church